 - Writing ebooks, books, newsletters, email funnels, etc.

-- Writing or editing audio or video transcriptions
+- Writing or editing audio or video captions or transcriptions

 - Writing social media posts for Facebook, Twitter, or Instagram